My cell phone recently died.

 It helps if you figure out your cell phone situation before you arrive in Panama.
 It is not necessary, but it will be easier.

-What cell service will you use?
-A local service or your current cell plan.
+1) What cell phone will you use?
+(Your current one or a Panamanian phone.) and 2) What cell service will you use?
+(A local service or your current cell plan.)

 Cell Phone Options